Patchouli oil is an essential oil derived from the leaves of the patchouli plant, a type of aromatic herb.

 These findings are promising for the use of patchouli oil or its components in treating inflammatory conditions.

 In fact, a recent study administered patchouli oil to rats with chemically induced inflammatory bowel disease.
-They found that rats treated with patchouli oil had less damage and immune cell accumulation in their colon.

 A 2011 study assessed the pain-relieving effects of patchouli extract in mice.
 The researchers found that giving the extract orally to the mice reduced their response to pain in a variety of tests.